RallyHereInteractive/game-host-adapter/docs/astromd/structRallyHereStatsBaseProvided.xml.md

 ---
 title: RallyHereStatsBaseProvided Struct
+---
----Flags to indicate which fields of RallyHereStatsBase are set.
+Flags to indicate which fields of RallyHereStatsBase are set.

 ## Summary
 | Kind | View | Description |